 The last record found of 'The Sovereign' was when she was sent to Portsmouth for repair in 1520.

-Believed to have been named after Henry VIII's favorite sister and the dynasty's emblem, this Tudor ship was Henry's favorite.
+Believed to have been named after Henry VIII's favourite sister and the dynasty's emblem, this Tudor ship was Henry's favourite.

 'Mary Rose' went into refit 30 years after her original construction, and it is possible that this refit was her doom.